 Luckily, there are an abundance of ways in which we can maintain and improve our joint health.
 This process can start in our very own kitchen or during any meal.
 This is made possible by the existence of various foods which promote healthy joints.
 With more than 50 million Americans currently suffering from arthritis, not to mention the number of joint injuries it’s time to start taking care of your joints.

 This list is full of healthy foods which can easily be incorporated into your daily lives.
 Luckily, in addition to being extremely healthy for your joints these powerful foods will have a host of other health benefits.
-If you’re a picky eater we’ve also included a number of supplements which are easy to take daily.
+If you’re a picky eater we’ve also included a number of joint pain supplements which are easy to take daily.

 Studies have found that spinach is among the best performing vegetables when it comes to reducing inflammation in the joints.
 Since inflammation is a primary source of joint pain for many of those who suffer from arthritis and can also increase the discomfort of an injury, it’s naturally important that we keep inflammation in our joints to a minimum.